-Abhilash Puljal is a trained social scientist, a trade strategy and private sector development specialist with an entrepreneurial spirit.
-He has over eighteen years of experience advising public and private sectors, multilaterals and industry associations in conceptualising and implementing sustainable ventures, developing business strategies, interpreting and advising on policy and regulatory matters across agriculture, renewable energy, infrastructure, healthcare and education verticals.
-He is passionate about developmental issues affecting the Global South and is working actively on the South-South development concept by connecting sustainable technologies and building efficient capacities for Small Medium Enterprise (SME) businesses of middle and low-income economies of Africa and Asia.
+Abhilash Puljal is a trained social scientist, a trade strategy and private sector development specialist.
+He has over two decades of experience advising public and private sectors, multilaterals and industry associations in conceptualising and implementing sustainable ventures, developing business strategies, interpreting, and advising on policy and regulatory matters across agriculture, renewable energy, healthcare, ICT and education verticals.
+He is passionate about developmental issues affecting the Global South and is working actively on South-South and Trilateral development Cooperation by connecting sustainable technologies and building efficient capacities in middle and low-income economies of Africa and Asia.

-Earlier, he founded Avignam Advisors, a boutique private sector advisory that researches, conceptualises and implements sustainable projects for clients in Asia, Africa and India.
-He, has conceptualised initiatives from the “ground-up” with “out-of-the-box” ideas and assessing the potential of such ideas using strategic and evidence based methods.
-Private sector opportunities are accessed and ideated not in isolation, but after conducting a macro level study of the value chain of a certain sector and depending on the outcomes, business potential is assessed and businesses are derived from such studies.
+Earlier, he founded Avignam Advisors, a boutique private sector advisory that researched, conceptualised and implemented sustainable projects for clients in Asia, Africa and India.
+He has conceptualised initiatives from the “ground-up” with “out-of-the-box” ideas and assessing the potential of such ideas using strategic and evidence-based methods.
+Private sector opportunities are accessed and ideated not in isolation, but after conducting a macro level study of the value chain of a certain sector and depending on the outcomes, business potential is assessed, and businesses are derived from such studies.